Just his everyday life on an island full of women.note From left to right: Ikuto, Rin, Ayane, Chikage, Suzu, Yukino, Machi. And many more.

 Innocent Fanservice Girl: An entire island full of them.
-Since most of the main cast grew up without any contact with males they never had to develop a since a modesty.
-As the story goes on some of the girls begin to realize the affect they have on Ikuto and avert this trope.
-Mind you they still do the same things they just realize what it entails.
+Since most of the main cast grew up without any contact with males, they never had to develop a since a modesty.
+As the story goes on, some of the girls begin to realize the affect they have on Ikuto and avert this trope.
+Though they still do the same things and realize what it entails.

 Averted with Rin who doesn't like to bathe or reveal herself even with other females.

 Innocent Innuendo: In Chapter 90, Suzu and Shinobu have a discussion about how much fun it would be to ride Ikuto.
 Sitting on his shoulders like Yukino, of course.

 Interspecies Romance: For their mother's birthday, Shinobu, Mikoto and Kunai decide to give her a grandchild as a present.
 Which is the person they each chose to "do it" with them?
 Ikuto, Rin, and Totega, respectively.
 And that wasn't the even only hint of Kunai's attraction to Totega...

 The manga has since retconned her into the very beginning of the story: she is now seen helping treat Ikuto when he first shows up on the island.
 Her late appearance is explained away as a consequence of being the daughter of a snow woman, a spirit associated with winter.
 She is immune to cold but sensitive to heat, and thus rarely went outdoors to avoid the sun.